DiLRandI/ShopMate/docs/technical-architecture.md

 ### Settings & Security
 - `internal/services/settings` wraps the `settings` table, exposes profile/preferences APIs, and hashes owner PINs via `bcrypt` with validation helpers. `VerifyOwnerPIN` and `ClearOwnerPIN` gate sensitive operations.
+- `internal/auth` is responsible for password hashing/verification, super-admin creation, and user CRUD (username, password, role, status).
+All password hashes stay inside SQLite; only the reset flag leaks to the frontend.
-- Preferences track locale, dark theme preference, and telemetry toggles consumed by the logging factory and UI shell.
+- Preferences track locale, dark theme preference, telemetry toggles, and whether the default admin password is still active so the UI can block navigation until it is changed.

 ### Invoice Rendering & Reporting
 - `internal/services/invoice` renders deterministic HTML templates (Go `html/template`) and emits lightweight PDFs via a handwritten writer (no external binary dependency).
 Wails API exposes base64 payloads for printing/downloading.